 Speaking of portable play, how long does the battery last when you take the console on the go?
 Playing Zelda took the console almost 4 hours on a full charge to run the console before the console goes to sleep.
 If the console can run longer than it’s original projection of 3 hours when running Zelda, then I would imagine for running a less intensive game like 1-2 Switch or Super Bomberman R can last even longer than at least 5 or 6 hours of play.
 Maybe for a Virtual console game like a Super Nintendo game could make the console run for 7-8 hours maybe, which is an improvement of their Wii U gamepad.

 For the fact that the Wii U had a diverse library of games, Nintendo Switch seemed to lack both physical and digital games at launch, which seemed to have marred Nintendo Switch down.
-Of course, Nintendo will add more indie games, add Virtual Console titles to Switch, and release more games over time.
+Of course, Nintendo will add more indie games, add different types of VR technology Console titles to Switch, and release more games over time.
 The library at launch isn’t that bad, but there are more games that were already previously released to other consoles than newly released titles.
 Breath of the Wild is certainly a very shining example to the launch lineup for Nintendo Switch, but there needs to be a bigger variety of original titles coming for Nintendo Switch in order to make the launch more appealing to other gamers, not just for hardcore Nintendo fans.

 If you want the Switch for Zelda only, then it would be best to get Switch and Zelda when Switch becomes available again.
 But if Zelda is not really your cup of tea, and you would prefer to play other original titles (outside 1-2 Switch, I am Setsuna, and Super Bomberman R) then you might be better holding off the console purchase for a time being.
 After all, Nintendo is addressing the left joy con connectivity issue as of recently.
 Nintendo Switch may not the best console that Nintendo has made, but it is certain that Nintendo is making strides to make sure that they stay in the console wars for years to come.